cepstein/RadMoller/RadMoller_1.22/README.txt

 === Implementing the Generator in Outside Applications ===

 First, import "RadMoller.h", "RadMoller_f.h", and "MSqBrem.h".
-First, provide an implementation of the random number generator.
+Provide an implementation of the random number generator.
 For example:

 TRandom3 *randGen = new TRandom3(0);
 double RadMoller_Gen::randomGen(){